 Given a Short Time, Private Tour is the Best Way to Know an Authentic China

 I think an ideal travel experience is to dig the most out of a destination at a relaxing and comfortable rhythm, I guess quite a lot of you hold the same viewpoint as me.
-In this regard, no one would expect an up-to-30-minute wait for other 30 (or more) travelers in your group to show up before departure every morning, or the frustration to miss the explanation from tour guide when you are busy with taking pictures or dealing with kids, not mention the inconvenience when a personal need and interest conflict with a pre-set itinerary and no chance to adjust for other travelers are there.
+In this regard, no one would expect an up-to-30-minute wait for other 30 (or more) travelers in your group to show up before departure every morning, or the frustration to miss the explanation from the tour guide when you are busy taking pictures or dealing with kids, not mention the inconvenience when a personal need and interest conflict with a pre-set itinerary and no chance to adjust for other travelers are there.

 China is Getting More and More Expensive

 Chinese official currency Renminbi (Yuan) has continued to appreciate since the exchange rate regime reform was taken in 2005.
 According to a report, the Chinese Renminbi has appreciated almost 30 percent since 2005.
-The exchange rate of Renminbi hits 6 against the U.S. dollar in 2016.
+The exchange rate of the Renminbi hits 6 against the U.S. dollar in 2016.
 Euros and dollars are no longer worth as much as they used to be in China.
-The internal devaluation and external appreciation of Renminbi led to the rise in prices of land, real estate and commodities.
+The internal devaluation and external appreciation of the Renminbi led to the rise in prices of land, real estate, and commodities.
 The direct influence on travelers is that they have to pay more for dining and accommodation.

 Admission Fees on the Rise

 Discussions are getting heated online about the price hikes at many tourist spots.
 More than 20 major tourist spots in China raised admission fees in recent years.
-Most national-level scenic spots and World Heritage Sites in China charge higher admission fee than their international counterparts.
-For example, it is cheaper for a group of four to enter the Yellow Stone National Park (US$12 per head) than one person set foot on Jiuzhaigou (RMB 220 or US$34), a national park in Sichuan province famed for its turquoise lake.
+Most national-level scenic spots and World Heritage Sites in China charge higher admission fees than their international counterparts.
+For example, it is cheaper for a group of four to enter the Yellow Stone National Park (US$12 per head) than for one person to set foot on Jiuzhaigou (RMB 220 or US$34), a national park in Sichuan province famed for its turquoise lake.
 Why the admission fees of tourist attractions in China are so expensive?
 This is because the travel industry in China is still immature.
 Domestic travelers are unwilling to eat or purchase souvenirs in tourist spots which therefore make profits mainly from admission fees.
 Some tourist spots limit the number of visitors for upkeep and maintenance by raising admission fees.
 And because of the particularity of tourism in China, there is basically no restriction mechanism to deter them from raising admission fees.

 Rising Fuel Price

 Chinese authorities raised the price of gasoline by more than 3 % because of high crude oil prices on the international market.
-This has impacts on many aspects of China tours.
+This has impacted many aspects of China tours.
 Not only transportation is getting more expensive but also the prices on the menus are higher - the cost of shipping food materials to restaurants is increased.

 Another important factor that caused the rising cost of traveling in China is the increased labor cost.
 There is an average annual 14% growth in wages in the country during the past decade.
 Travel agencies have to pay more to hire excellent tour guides and this ultimately results in price up.

-So, if like many others, you take China a destination to visit at least once in life, I would argue now is the best time to carry out your China travel plan, before it's getting more expensive.
+So, if like many others, you take China as a destination to visit at least once in your life, I would argue now is the best time to carry out your China travel plan, before it's getting more expensive.